DrewDavidson1999/MIST353_Project/SampleProject/Pages/README.md

 # Razor Pages and API Integration (Assignment 5)
+**The Razor Pages can be found in the main project solution under the Pages folder.
+Each Razor Page is organized into its own subfolder, corresponding to the API it integrates with.**

 ## Drew Davidson's Razor Page Documentation
 ### Razor Page 1 - Get Current Weather by City